a-rahimi/procams/index.md

 to think that people buy them for the magic, but their value propositions is straighforward.
 The iPhone finally made it possible to browse web pages on the go the way they appeared on desktops.
-The alternatives at the time were laptops
-+ GSM radio dongles, or Nokia phones with small screens and a web proxy that reformatted web pages.
+The alternatives at the time were laptops with GSM radio dongles, or Nokia phones with small screens and a web proxy that reformatted web pages.
 Nest thermostats updated the outmoded bakelite aesthetic that Honeywell had popularized.
 Nest’s haptic dial and its beautiful central display were technological enhancements that solved an interior design